Now Reading

 What will you find if you turn within?
 Yogic approach to meditation

 One of the things I missed the most during the past year was travel.
 I really enjoy a complete change of scenery that puts distance between you and your usual routine and makes you look at your life in a different light.
 Once things had started to open up in the past couple of months, we booked a trip to Hawaii and started talking about going to Europe next summer.
-However, the more I read about the impact of travel on the local communities, the strain on local resources, the fast changing rules about travel requirements and the general volatility of the current situation, our future travels once again feel uncertain.
+However, the more I read about the impact of travel on the local communities, the strain on local resources, the fast-changing rules about travel requirements, and the general volatility of the current situation, our future travels once again feel uncertain.
 The other day, as I finished reading yet another alarming article, a sudden thought came to me: “Well, maybe I’ll have to stop looking for happiness outside and look within instead.”
-And it felt strangely comforting, because it seems that I have more control of what’s happening inside of me than of what’s happening on the outside.
-Just like travel, meditation can also be used to create a sense of distance between us and our daily concerns and to shed a new light on our feelings, moods and worries; all from the comforts of our own homes.
+And it felt strangely comforting because it seemed that I had more control over what was happening inside of me than over what was happening on the outside.
+Just like travel, meditation can also be used to create a sense of distance between us and our daily concerns and to shed new light on our feelings, moods, and worries, all from the comforts of our own homes.

 Yoga has a rich meditation tradition that is distinct and different from other approaches.
 Today I wanted to share some articles that I’ve written in the past about meditation in case you, too, feel the need to turn inward and look for peace inside.